-By virtue of said article, at December 31, 2021 the Company recognized a balance of 2,941 thousand euros under "Other financial liabilities" in the accompanying balance sheet, corresponding to the remuneration adjustment receivable which will be compensated over the remaining regulatory useful life of the assets.
+By virtue of said article, at December 31, 2022 the Company recognized a balance of 3,871 thousand euros under "Other financial liabilities" in the accompanying balance sheet (2021: 2,941 thousand euros), corresponding to the adjustment for receivable remuneration, which will be compensated over the remaining regulatory useful life of the assets.
 Said amount arises from the difference between the market price estimated by the CNMC for calculating the remuneration parameters for each regulatory half-period and the real market price of energy.
+The Company has decided to recognize the entire amount under non-current liabilities in the balance sheet as the amount to be settled in the short term is not material and the final amount will be determined at the end of the regulatory useful life of each installation.

-14.4.
-Other payables
+14.4 Other payables

-At December 31, 2021 the Company recognized an amount of 235 thousand euros (2020: 156 thousand euros) under "Trade and other payables - Other payables" in the accompanying balance sheet, mainly corresponding to the amounts pending payment to third parties in connection with advisory services received for tax, technical, and legal matters, including audit fees.
+At December 31, 2022, the Company recognized an amount of 201 thousand euros (2021: 235 thousand euros) under "Trade and other payables - Other payables" in the accompanying balance sheet, mainly corresponding to the amounts pending payment to third parties in connection with advisory services received for tax, technical, and legal matters, including audit fees.

-14.5.
-Information on average payment periods for suppliers
+14.5 Information on average payment periods for suppliers

-The Company reports that the average supplier payment periods for 2021 and 2020 were as follows:
+The Company reports that the average supplier payment periods for 2022 and 2021 were as follows: